-The course is self-paced, and you will practice each skill or concept as you go.
+The course is self-paced, and students practice each skill or concept as they go.
 Automatic feedback is built into the course for both practices and quizzes.

-While learning skills in this course, you can practice queries and create portfolio artifacts with NCLab’s SQL apps.
-Use a project idea from NCLab or create your own.
+While learning skills in this course, students can practice queries and create portfolio artifacts with NCLab’s SQL apps.
+Use a project idea from NCLab or create their own.
 NCLab provides several practice databases that can be queried with the SQL app.

-This course assumes that you have completed the SQL Fundamentals course where you learned:
+This course assumes that students have completed the SQL Fundamentals course where they learned:

 - Basic concepts in data, databases, and SQL.

 - How to extract data from, and perform calculations with SQL tables.

 - How to create schemata and tables, and enter and manage their own data.